 To do this, we simply POST the relevant peer's address to the

-You may check the status of your transaction using Goerli Etherscan
+You may check the status of your transaction using the XDAI Blockscout.

 Finally, we can now see the status of the cashout transaction by sending a GET request to the same URL.

-You may then use Etherscan to track your transaction and make sure it completes successfully.
+You may then use Blockscout to track your transaction and make sure it completed successfully.